jnech1997/moodboard-backend/README.md

 # 🧠 MoodBoard Backend — FastAPI + Redis Worker + PostgreSQL

 This is the backend API for MoodBoard, a visual mood collection and AI-powered clustering platform.
-It handles all API routes, database operations, async background clustering via Redis workers, and OpenAI-powered AI features.
+It handles all API routes, database operations, async background clustering via Redis workers, and OpenAI-powered AI features: live at https://moodboard.fly.dev/docs.

 ---